 Another important fact that I hadn’t noticed until this morning is that the zones on the TMB map (Barcelona’s metropolitan transport system) aren’t exactly the same as those on the RENFE map (Spanish train network).

 The differences are minor and only affect a few stations so it’s hard to spot if you check the individual maps online.
-However, if you compare the maps side-by-side you will see that there are some discrepancies, 2 of which are quite important for tourists visiting Barcelona.
+However, if you compare the maps side-by-side you will see that there are some discrepancies, one of which is especially interesting for budget minded tourists visiting Barcelona.

 This means that if you purchase a single RENFE ticket from the airport to Sants train station it will cost you €4.20 whereas if you purchase a T10 card (10 journeys by bus, metro and train) the same journey on the same train will cost just €1.02.